-Great White shark, Lydia, tagged in Florida, America, approaching Blasket islands, west coast of Ireland!
+Great White Shark Lydia, tagged in Florida, approaching Ireland.

 Grey seals on Blasket Island beach, Dingle, Ireland

 Basking shark heading toward Great Blasket off Dingle Peninsula